silexlabs/Cocktail/demo/market/readme.txt

  => title shifts
 -menu bar for navigation
 -set initial list to list1
+-lists should be placed with position:inline in swippable view -after loading n element, if page is not filled completly, load next n elements

 Cocktail remarks:
 -when using a text, I always end up using it within a container to apply the styles => could create a helper to emulate a flash textfield